 Are French Bulldogs Good with Kids?

-This doesn’t mean that Frenchies will be aggressive to kids in your household.
+Frenchies are loyal, affectionate, and friendly when they are well raised.
+If they are not socialized, this loyalty can stray into protective natures, and potential aggression.
+This doesn’t mean that they will be unpleasant to kids in your household.
 But, the risk of it shouldn’t be ignored.

 History of the French Bulldog Breed